datacookbooks/notes_and_snippets/EncryptLocalFile_OpenSSL|less_notes.md

 ### Use Case

 We may have a local file that has sensitive information.
-We want to encrypt it.
+We want to encrypt it and be able to view it securely.

 ### Encrypting Using OpenSSL